2dgirlismywaifu/Legacy_Key_Generator/README.md

 <!-- ABOUT THE PROJECT -->
 # **About The Project**

 This project will generate Windows 95, Windows NT 4.0 and Office 95 activation keys.
+Windows XP will support in future soon.
 The rules are based on the youtube channel [FlyTech Video](https://www.youtube.com/watch?v=3DCEeASKNDk&t=72s) and this blog: [gurney.dev](https://gurney.dev/posts/mod7/)  provides.
 All icons use in project are from [icons8](https://icons8.com/).